 CellCept, the brand name for mycophenalate motefil, is made and sold by Swiss pharmaceutical giant Hoffman-La Roche for solid organ transplants, including kidneys, livers, and hearts.
 It is an immunosuppressant drug, meaning it prevents a person’s immune system from attacking transplanted organs.
 CellCept works by preventing certain white blood cells, lymphocytes, from targeting foreign cells from a transplanted organ for destruction.
 At the same time, it does not inhibit other white blood cells from protecting the body; any immunosuppressant will reduce the ability of users’ bodies to protect them from microbe attacks, however.
-Aside from organ transplants, CellCept can also treat autoimmune diseases in which people’s immune systems are overactive.
+CellCept can also treat autoimmune diseases in which a person’s immune system is overactive.

 The U.S. Food and Drug Administration (FDA) approved CellCept in May 1995 in the form of 250mg oral capsules.
 It is often prescribed in conjunction with cyclosporine and corticosteroids.
 As with other immunosuppressants, CellCept is known to cause lymphoma, opportunistic infections, and sepsis.